-One of the enduring mysteries of the universe is the nature of matter-what are its basic constituents and how do they interact to form the properties we observe?
+The mission of the Nuclear Physics (NP) program is to explore one of the enduring mysteries of the universe, the nature of matter: its basic constituents and how they interact to form the elements and the properties we observe.
 The largest contribution by far to the mass of the matter we are familiar with comes from protons, neutrons, and heavier nuclei.
 Although the fundamental particles that compose nuclear matter-quarks and gluons-are themselves relatively well understood, exactly how they interact and combine to form the different types of matter observed in the universe today and during its evolution remains largely unknown.